Jonathan Williams (running back, born 1994): Detroit Lions (second stint)

 Williams was signed off Washington's practice squad by the Lions on October 30, 2020.
 He fumbled on his only carry as a Lion.
 Williams was waived on December 24, 2020.

 Washington Football Team (second stint)

 Williams re-signed to Washington's practice squad on December 31, 2020.
 On January 11, 2021, Williams signed a reserve/futures contract with Washington.
 He was released on August 31, 2021, but re-signed to their practice squad on September 6, 2021.
 He was released on November 2.

 New York Giants

 On November 17, 2021, Williams was signed to the New York Giants practice squad.

 Washington Football Team / Commanders (third stint)

 On December 8, 2021, Williams was signed off the Giants' practice squad by Washington.
 He scored a rushing touchdown in a Week 14 game against the Dallas Cowboys.
 Williams re-signed with Washington on January 11, 2022.

 Williams re-signed on another one-year contract on February 24, 2023.
+He was placed on injured reserve on August 29, 2023, and was released with an injury settlement two days later.

+On November 7, 2023, the Commanders signed Williams to their practice squad.
+His contract expired when the teams season ended January 7, 2024.